 Perhaps the most exciting part of the tech up-take is that blockchain solutions are tailored to each company: any business can use the tech in a way which best suits their needs.
 Startups are stepping into this blockchain revolution to fundamentally change how logistics companies operate.
 Transmetrics, together with BitFortune, have gathered the most interesting examples of blockchain projects in logistics and supply chain:

 Retail chain Walmart is using blockchain to focus on food safety, tracking, and traceability.
 For example, the company is already carrying out tests using the tech to track food products like mangoes from Mexico and pork from China.
 The system uses sensors to record temperature in a blockchain system.
 In this way, the company can assure quality and food condition during transit.
 Unilever, Nestlé, and Dole are also using similar methods.
 The tech makes it much easier to track down problems.
 Last year, it took two months for experts to trace the source of a salmonella outbreak in Mexican papayas.
-With blockchain, this process is reduced to seconds.
+Blockchain reduces such processes to seconds.

 Microsoft is also getting in on the action.
-The tech giant partnered with Adents, a supply tracking solution provider, to develop a new product – tracking platform using blockchain technology and artificial intelligence last month.
+The tech giant partnered with Adents, a supply tracking solution provider, to develop a new product – tracking platform using Blockchain and AI.
 The new solution, called Adents NovaTrack, boasts end-to-end traceability and visibility from the point of origin along the whole supply chain, allowing users to trace single product items within a case.
-Initially designed for the pharmaceutical industry in order to fight distribution of fraudulent copies of drugs, the developers are reportedly targeting other high-value industries.
+Initially, the solution was designed for the pharmaceutical industry in order to fight the distribution of fraudulent copies of drugs.
+Currently, the developers are reportedly targeting other high-value industries.

-Shipping is the best example of where blockchain possibilities are being realized.
-There are more than 50,000 merchant ships involved in the global shipping industry and multiple customs authorities regulating the passage of freight, so this industry has become a major area of focus for efficiency gains through blockchain.
+Shipping is the best example of where blockchain possibilities are being realized on the scale of the largest logistics companies.
+There are more than 50,000 merchant ships involved in the global shipping industry.
+Multiple customs authorities regulating the passage of freight.
+Therefore this industry has become a major area of focus for efficiency gains through blockchain.
 For example, Israeli container shipping company ZIM is testing how to digitize the bill of lading: an essential shipping document which holds critical information like destination, product description, quantity, and handling.
 The project teamed up with Sparx Logistics and Wave Ltd to successfully complete the pilot run.

 During the trial, which was hailed as a ‘holy grail’ blockchain application in logistics, participants issued, received, and transferred bills of lading through a blockchain system.
 Containers being shipped from China to Canada used the Wave application to issue, transfer, endorse and manage shipping and trade-related documents through a secure decentralized network.
 The application is free for shippers, importers, and traders.
 The containers were delivered to their destination without any issues.

 “First, logistics companies need to digitize, standardize, and cleanse their data.
-Then, once an industry-wide standard is implemented, companies must form an ecosystem of supply chain partners who would use the standard in a shared, permissionless blockchain environment.”
+Then, after the implementation of the industry-wide standard, companies must form an ecosystem of supply chain partners.
+They will use the standard in a shared, permissionless blockchain environment.”

-Also, consider the partnership of Maersk and IBM.
+Also, consider the partnership between Maersk and IBM.
 The two giants have combined to streamline ocean freight with a blockchain system which tracks international cargo in real-time.
-It is predicted the partnership will soon track millions of shipping consignments annually, reducing fraud and delay in the process to save billions of dollars.
+Some experts predict that the partnership will track millions of shipping consignments annually, reducing fraud and delay in the process.
 Lastly, another blockchain-based partnership to recognize is that of the Port of Rotterdam and CargoLedger.
-They aim to track shiploads to improve quality control in supply chains and establish a transparent, secure system to innovate the cargo management and handling.
+They aim to track shiploads to improve efficiency and quality control in supply chains and establish a transparent, secure system to innovate cargo management and handling.

 So if the blockchain revolution is as good as it seems, why isn’t everyone doing it?
 Well, progress doesn’t happen overnight.
 Just as the internet eventually overthrew the intranet as the main technology, permissionless blockchains will do the same.
 But there are still a few steps required for logistics companies to completely adopt the new way.
 First, logistics companies need to digitize, standardize, and cleanse their data.
-Then, once an industry-wide standard is implemented, companies must form an ecosystem of supply chain partners who would use the standard in a shared, permissionless blockchain environment.
-However, the argument to adopt blockchain nay-sayers is simple: it brings much-needed reliability to data in the supply chain, saving time and money for everybody.
+Then, once an industry-wide standard is implemented, companies must form an ecosystem of supply chain partners to use the standard in a shared permissionless blockchain environment.
+However, the argument to adopt blockchain is simple: it brings much-needed reliability to data, saving time and money for everybody.